 The library is located on the second floor of Building A. The automated catalog, the Internet, and subscription databases are accessible from anywhere the Internet is available.
 Off-campus access of the databases requires login access, which is obtained from the library.
 The library's mission is to support the ACC curriculum with additional research materials and to provide personal enrichment materials.
 The library has 42 periodical subscriptions, a scanner, and a coin-operated photocopier.
 Computer print jobs are sent to the central server with coin-operated print control software.
 Printing is done at the cost of ten cents per page.
-Six (6) study rooms are available for individual and group study as well as viewing course dvd's.
+Nine study rooms are available for individual and group study as well as viewing course dvd's.
 Materials not housed in the library are available through Interlibrary Loan or Document Delivery.
-Students must show a valid student ID card to borrow materials or use the computers.
-Contact the Library for more information.
+Students must show a valid student ID card to borrow materials.

 Texshare, a statewide system allows reciprocal borrowing privileges at all participating college and university libraries in Texas.
+Through

-Through Texshare the college has access to over 78 content and periodical databases enabling patrons to access the full contents of thousands of magazine articles.
+Texshare the college has access to over 78 content and periodical databases enabling patrons to access the full contents of thousands of magazine articles.
 In addition, the college provides access to JSTOR.
-We are adding several thousand electronic books through Ebrary.
 Articles can be ordered from other libraries and sent to the ACC library.
 The inter-library loan program allows library patrons to borrow books from other libraries.